Glioblastoma

 Evidence-Based Recommendations

-- Plasma ctDNA feasibility: Advanced targeted methods achieve 93.8% detection (Jones et al. 2024), but negative results do not exclude disease
+- Plasma ctDNA feasibility: ddPCR for specific mutations achieves 84-88% detection (Jones et al. 2024, n=110), but negative results do not exclude disease

 - CSF preferred for: Initial molecular profiling, MGMT methylation testing, maximum sensitivity monitoring